Tick-borne disease: Diagnosis

+Treatment

+Patients with Lyme disease who are treated with appropriate antibiotics usually recover rapidly and completely.
+Antibiotics commonly used include doxycycline, amoxicillin, or cefuroxime axetil.
+For Anaplasmosis, ehrlichiosis, and Rocky Mountain Spotted Fever, Doxycycline is the first-line treatment for adults and children of all ages.
+For babesiosis, a combination therapy with atovaquone and azithromycin is most commonly recommended for the treatment of mild to moderate babesiosis.
+Treatment is usually continued for 7 to 10 days.
+A combination regimen of oral clindamycin and quinine has also been proven effective, but the rate of adverse reactions is significantly higher with this combination.
+For the Powassan virus, there are no medications for treating Powassan virus infections.
+Medications, however, can help to relieve symptoms and prevent complications.
+People with severe disease are typically treated in a hospital where they may be given intravenous fluids, fever-reducing medications, breathing support, and other therapies as needed.

 Assessing risk

 For a person or pet to acquire a tick-borne disease requires that the individual gets bitten by a tick and that the tick feeds for a sufficient period of time.
 The feeding time required to transmit pathogens differs for different ticks and different pathogens.
 Transmission of the bacterium that causes Lyme disease is well understood to require a substantial feeding period.
 In general, soft ticks (Argasidae) transmit pathogens within minutes of attachment because they feed more frequently, whereas hard ticks (Ixodidae) take hours or days, but the latter are more common and harder to remove.